quicwg/base-drafts/draft-ietf-quic-transport.md

 local ECN codepoint counts; see ({{security-ecn}}) for relevant security concerns.

-If an endpoint receives a packet without an ECT or CE codepoint, it responds per
+If an endpoint receives a QUIC packet without an ECT or CE codepoint, it responds per {{processing-and-ack}} with an ACK frame without increasing any ECN counters.
+Similarly, if an endpoint does not have access to received ECN codepoints, it does not increase ECN counters.

-{{processing-and-ack}} with an ACK frame.
-If an endpoint does not have access to received ECN codepoints, it acknowledges received packets per
+Coalesced packets (see {{packet-coalesce}}) mean that several packets can share the same IP header.
+ECN counters count each QUIC packet, not the enclosing IP packet or UDP datagram.

-{{processing-and-ack}} with an ACK frame.
+Each packet number space maintains separate acknowledgement state and separate ECN counters.
+For example, if one each of an Initial, 0-RTT, Handshake, and 1-RTT QUIC packet are coalesced, the corresponding counters for the Initial and Handshake packet number space will be incremented by one and the counters for the 1-RTT packet number space will be increased by two.

 ### ECN Verification